alexpvpmindustry/ai-startups/_posts2/2019-01-29-about-bundler.md

 `bundler` is a gem that manages other Ruby gems.
 It makes sure your gems and gem versions are compatible, and that you have all necessary dependencies each gem requires.

 The `Gemfile` and `Gemfile.lock` files inform `Bundler` about the gem requirements in your site.
-If your site doesn’t have these Gemfiles, you can omit `bundle exec` and just `run jekyll serve`.
+If your site doesn't have these Gemfiles, you can omit `bundle exec` and just `run jekyll serve`.

 When you run `bundle exec jekyll serve`, `Bundler` uses the gems and versions as specified in `Gemfile.lock` to ensure your Jekyll site builds with no compatibility or dependency conflicts.